 How to avoid FOBO

 In a world where innovation is the currency of effective leadership, indecision can be fatal.
-Blockbuster, Borders, Blackberry, Yahoo and more failed to innovate, perhaps succumbing to FOMO, FOBO or both.
+Blockbuster, Borders, Blackberry, Yahoo, and others failed to innovate, perhaps succumbing to FOMO, FOBO or both.

 As Shakespeare warned us centuries ago, "Striving to better, oft we mar what's well."
 It's a brilliant lesson in modern leadership, too.